RalucaNicola/workshop-holiday-map/README.md

 In the command line (tip - I use [Hyper](https://hyper.is/) and I love it):

-If you installed git you can clone the project:
+If you want to use `git` then you can go to the [Github project](https://github.com/RalucaNicola/workshop-holiday-map) and fork the project.
+Then you can clone your own project:

 ```
-git clone git@github.com:RalucaNicola/workshop-holiday-map.git
+git clone git@github.com:yourGithubUsername/workshop-holiday-map.git
 ```

-If you didn't install git then you can download the repository on the [github website](https://github.com/RalucaNicola/workshop-holiday-map).
+If you didn't install `git` then you can download the repository on the [github website](https://github.com/RalucaNicola/workshop-holiday-map).
 [Here is a description](https://sites.northwestern.edu/researchcomputing/resources/downloading-from-github/) of how to do that.
 Unzip the folder.

 Go to the newly created folder and install dependency libraries: